 Safety

-E2E encryption of sync, local backups, data export control.
+E2E encryption for synchronization, local backups, and data export control.

 What does this mean for design?

-- Offline-first as a basic non-functionality: local data + sync queue.
+- Offline-first behavior as a product requirement: local data plus a synchronization queue.

-- Local database and replication layer: change logs, versions, metrics.
+- Local database and replication layer: change log, versions, metrics, and retries.

-- Conflicts are not a bug, but a scenario: LWW, CRDT or explicit UI for the merge.
+- A conflict is not a bug, but a product scenario: LWW, CRDT, or explicit conflict UI.

 - Control and durability: export, schema migrations, backups, E2E encryption.

-- Shift of complexity to the client: offline and synchronization testing becomes critical.
+- Complexity moves to the client: offline and synchronization testing becomes critical.

 Conclusion

-Local-first is not a fashion, but a response to cloud-only restrictions.
-Even partial implementation of local storage, offline UX and secure syncing improves product sustainability and returns a sense of control to the user.
+Local-first is not a fashion trend, but a response to cloud-only constraints.
+Even a partial adoption of local storage, offline UX, and secure synchronization improves product resilience and gives users back a sense of control.

 Related chapters